shiyis/politics/README.md

 ---
 ### Final Project Demo

 Please check out this [link](https://my-dash-app-ilf47zak6q-uc.a.run.app/) for a final demo.
-Also check out [dev](https://github.com/shiyis/politix/tree/dev) branch for src code.
+Also check out [dev](https://github.com/shiyis/politics/tree/dev) branch for src code.

+Also check out this link for the supplementary [docs]() for this project.

 ---
 ### Privacy and Ethics Disclaimer